nicolassinott/IMC_Prosperity/README.md

 </p>

-For DIVING_GEARs we traded based on a signal from the DOLPHIN_SIGHTINS observations.
+For DIVING_GEARs we traded based on a signal from the DOLPHIN_SIGHTINGS observations.
 The signal was based on a sufficiently elevated derivative of these observations, both for buying and selling (see figure below).
 Therefore, when the derivative of dolphin sightings reaches a buying threshold (set at 0.002) or a selling threshold (set at -0.002), our algorithm trades in the appropriate direction.

 <p align="center">
   <img src="img/dolphin-diving_gear.jpg" />